mochi-hpc/mochi-auth-examples/README.md

 key, it could use an asymetric one so that a public key is sent to the server during authentication.
 The sequence number could be replaced with a pseudo-random sequence from a seed that is shared (encrypted by Munge) during the authentication.

+One thing to be careful of is clients sending multiple RPCs concurrently.
+These RPCs may not arrive in the same order they were sent, leading to incorrect sequence numbers.
+A way to solve this would be to detect and keep track of missing sequence numbers, or wait for the RPC with the correct sequence number.